DuckStation Settings for Gran Turismo 2 (PS1 Emulator)

 Perspective Correct Textures | Ticked | Straightens out some wobble/warp/crooked effects across flat surfaces in PS1 games. |

-Culling Correction | Ticked | Improves the accuracy of selecting which things which do/don’t need to be drawn. |
+Culling Correction | Ticked | More accurately selects which things should or shouldn’t be drawn. |

 Perspective Correct Colours | Ticked | Not sure.
 Maybe to do with vertex pre-lighting effects at distance, where there’s often a fog or fade-out effect? |